sveltejs/language-tools/docs/preprocessors/scss-less.md

 </style>
 ```

-If you don't want to write these attributes each time, [look here](./in-general.md#using-language-defaults).

 #### 4. Restart the svelte language server

 You will need to tell svelte-vscode to restart the svelte language server in order to pick up the new configuration.